About the Choir

 Education, and adapts the material to suit youth audiences.

-Udiana has received partial support from the Ministry of Culture and Sport since 2012.
+Udiana has received partial financial support from the Ministry of Culture and Sport since 2012.

 We are grateful for the music, which reveals the fascinating paths before us, and to